ttsiodras/condition-decision-mcdc/README.md

 Both decisions are exercised to be both true and false.

 But notice in the gcov annotated output that all stmts are executed (there are no `####` reported in any source line in the gcov output, we have 100% statement coverage).
-But there ARE branches that were never executed (because these conditions were never exercised - e.g. `b` was always 0!
+But there ARE branches (i.e. object-code-level conditions) that were never executed (because these conditions were never exercised - e.g. `b` was always 0!
 Look at the last branch counter, i.e. branch 3 of line 10:

 ```c
         2:   10:    if (a > 1 && b == 0) {